Series: The Amarna Age #3

 The captain huffed and turned away.

 Hannu tied the other end of the rope to the wagon’s wheel.
 “The wagon will give you some cover from the breezes overnight.
 Someone will bring you food later.
-I wouldn’t suggest trying to get away.
+I would not suggest trying to get away.
 Even if you could untie the knot, we are a full day’s march from anywhere.
 There is nowhere to hide out here.”

 He returned to the soldiers.
 They were setting up camp for the night: making a fire, laying out their blankets, tending to the horses that pulled the wagon.